socialisewrld/.github/profile/README.md

 ## Welcome 👋

 A new open **digital platform focused solely on networking and collaboration**.
 Our mission is to create the best open source tools to **connect an expanding network** of people, experts, industry leaders and investors to help source and elevate innovations across the world, and have a real impact on the future **social and economic developmen**t of their local community.

 By encouraging **the creativity and expertise of grassroots innovators and protagonist** who can meaningfully contribute to local advancements.
 Through dialog and collaborative action, our platform aspires to nurture **a world where** **anyone with ideas and solutions is empowered to address the world’s most pressing challenges.**

+Users can **collaborate, learn techniques, methodologies, theories and models, run their own network(instances)** and all instances are **own, operated and moderated by the community.**

+###**Principles**

+***To augment human capacity and thus advance social well-being and innovation.***

+**epistēmē:** *principled system of understanding*

+**technē:** *a craft or applied practice*

+**plan:** We are building sustainable business around a free core application, funded by a premium platform as a service to run it on.

 <!--